-The questions to the open questions proposed in the questionnaire about strenghts, weaknesses, opportunities and threaths are interesting.
-Out of total of 145 responses, there are some recurring strenghts, weaknesses, opportunities and threats that many respondents are interested in (Table 2).
+The questions to the open questions proposed in the questionnaire about strengths, weaknesses, opportunities and threats are interesting.
+Out of a total of 145 responses, there are some recurring strengths, weaknesses, opportunities and threats that many respondents are interested in (Table 2).

 Table 2.
-Strenghts, weaknesses, opportunities and threats of AI-based machine translactions Strenghts -Speed and efficiency: machine translation can process texts and speech almost instantly, reducing the time needed to translate documents or communications.
+Strengths, weaknesses, opportunities and threats of AI-based machine translations

+Strengths -Speed and efficiency: machine translation can process texts and speech almost instantly, reducing the time needed to translate documents or communications.
 This is particularly useful in business contexts, travel, or emergencies. -Affordability: many AI-based translation tools, such as Google Translate or DeepL, are free or require a low-cost subscription.
 This makes them accessible to private users, businesses, and organizations of all sizes. -Multilingual support: AI tools can translate between dozens or even hundreds of languages, including less common dialects, helping bridge the language gap in many areas around the world.
 Weaknesses -Limited precision and quality: despite advancements, IA-based machine translations can contain errors, especially in complex or technical texts.
 There are still challenges in translating idioms, slang, or creative content such as poetry. -Lack of cultural context: AI struggles to grasp the cultural or emotional context of a phrase.
-Literal translations or misinterpretations can lead to misunderstandings, particularly in sensitive situations. -Dependence on data: the quality of translations heavily depends on the quantity and diversity of the data used to train the models.
-Languages that are less represented in datasets may receive less accurate translations.
-Opportunities -Expansion of global markets: AI-based translations enable businesses 11 to communicate with international customers without language barriers, opening new commercial opportunities. -Integration with emerging technologies: AI can be combined with emerging technologies like augmented reality (AR) or virtual reality (VR).
-For instance, tourists could use AR devices to translate street signs or menus in real-time. -Specific sectors: the development of AI models tailored for sectors · · service providers can make it challenging for businesses to differentiate themselves and maintain market share. -Privacy concerns: Translation tools that process sensitive data could compromise user privacy or be vulnerable to security breaches. -Risk of misunderstandings: Translation errors in critical contexts (e.g., medical or legal) can have serious consequences, leading to misunderstandings or wrong decisions.
+Literal translations or misinterpretations can lead to misunderstandings, particularly in sensitive situations. -Dependence on data: the quality of translations heavily depends on the quality and diversity of the data used to train the models.
+Languages that Opportunities Expension of global morecety.
+AL based translations apple husinesses to Opportunities -Expansion of global markets.
+Al-based translations enable businesses to opening new commercial opportunities -Integration with emerging technologies: AI can be combined with emerging technologies like augmented reality (AR) or virtual reality (VR) For instance, tourists could use AR devices to translate street signs or menus in real-time. -Specific sectors: the development of AI models tailored for sectors such as law, medicine, or engineering can lead to more accurate and useful translations for professionals and organizations.
+Threats -Growing competition: The increasing number of AI-based translation service providers can make it challenging for businesses to differentiate themselves and maintain market share. -Privacy concerns: Translation tools that process sensitive data could compromise user privacy or be vulnerable to security breaches.

+-Risk of misunderstandings: Translation errors in critical contexts (e.g., medical or legal) can have serious consequences, leading to misunderstandings or wrong decisions.